AstrorEnales/BlastToSam/README.md

--i [VALUE] | Specifies the blast input filepath (Required) -o [VALUE] | Specifies the sam output filepath (Required) -s [VALUE] | Specifies the sorting order (unknown, unsorted, queryname, coordinate) (Optional)
+-i [VALUE] | Specifies the blast input filepath (Required) -o [VALUE] | Specifies the sam output filepath (Required) -s [VALUE] | Specifies the sorting order (unknown, unsorted, queryname, coordinate) (Optional) -n [VALUE] | Specifies the name mode (cut, complete) (Optional)

+The name mode 'cut' parameter specifies that all reference and query sequence names are cut at the first occuring space character.
+This is for example needed to use the resulting sam file in the igv viewer.

 Issues, Bugs, Feedback
 ==========